Have you ever woke up in the morning and asked yourself, who is the best actor to play James Bond? I did, and I’m here to set the record straight.

 - Climax!
 (1954)

 Did you know there was an American James Bond?
-Believe it or not, the first actor to portray Ian Fleming’s secret agent James Bond was American actor Barry Nelson.
+Believe it or not, American actor Barry Nelson was the first actor to portray Ian Fleming’s secret agent, James Bond.

 On Climax Mystery Theater, an American television anthology series not affiliated with Eon Productions and the Bond film franchise, Nelson played the 007 secret agent on the third episode, “Casino Royale.”
 Sean Connery’s James Bond didn’t hit the silver screen until eight years later.

-A guy from San Francisco, California, playing the iconic British agent is more than enough to earn him a place on this list.
+A guy from San Francisco, California, playing the iconic British agent is enough to earn him a place on this list.

 You might also enjoy Why are Gangster Movies so Popular?